networknt/light-doc/content/_index.md

     link: templates/
     color_classes: bg-primary-color-light black
     image: /images/home-page-templating-example.png
     copy: "Light-codegen is used for scaffolding project from OpenAPI spec, GraphQL IDL or Hybrid Schema.
 Light-bot Pipeline for building, packaging, releasing and dockerizing.
-Kebernetes is for service orchestration."
+Kubernetes is for service orchestration."

 ---